-Setting the right balance between the two targets might be challenging.
-To overcome this, it may be necessary to provide scope for movement in both figures (eg an allowable percentage of deviation from each target) and/or allow for a regular reassessment of the contract progress which allows for re-setting the targets if necessary.
+Striking the right balance between the two targets might be challenging.
+To overcome this, it may be necessary to provide scope for movement in both figures (eg, an allowable percentage of deviation from each target) and/or allow for a regular reassessment of the contract progress, which allows the targets to be reset, if necessary.
 Another disadvantage may be the challenge of maintaining the quality of the output.
 This challenge may result in the need for the contracting agency to contract an external quality assurance element, well practiced in the release of land through survey, to oversee the process.